donpir/polywc/README.md

 # polywc-data-table

-It is a custom reusable Web-Components html table built using [Polymer 1.0](https://www.polymer-project.org/1.0/).
-Polywc library provides the following features:
+It is an HTML Table with pagination.
+It is a custom reusable Web-Component built using [Polymer 1.0](https://www.polymer-project.org/1.0/).
+It provides the following features:

  - HTML Table that supports the multi-page;
  - Data source from javascript array and restful service (very soon).